mancillh/SVG-Logo-Maker/README.md

   ## Tests
   JEST was used for testing.

-  If you would like to test the code with JEST, in addition to the installation steps mentioned above, install JEST.
+  If you would like to test the code with JEST:
   1.)
-In the command line, type npm install --save-dev jest 2.)
-Add the following section to your package.json:
+In the command line, type npm test
-      {
-        "scripts": {
-          "test": "jest"
-        }
-      }
-  3.)
-In Node terminal, npm test

   ## Questions
   My GitHub username: mancillh